What Can Our Houston Immigration Attorneys Do for You?

 - Deportation and removal proceedings

 Some family members of U.S. citizens and lawful permanent residents can come to the United States through family immigration.
 The government prioritizes family members by category; for example, spouses of U.S. citizens and lawful permanent residents have a higher priority than siblings do.
 Not all family members are eligible to immigrate to the U.S., and those who are eligible must meet admissibility criteria.
-Generally, it’s a good idea to talk to an attorney about your family’s options based on the relationships you share.
+Generally, it’s a good idea to talk to one of our Houston immigration attorneys about your family’s options based on the relationships you share.

 When you come to the United States, you may be eligible to petition the government for lawful permanent residency.
 When you’re a lawful permanent resident, or LPR, the U.S. government gives you a green card (that’s why LPRs are often called “green card-holders”).
 As a lawful permanent resident with a green card, you’re allowed to live or work anywhere in the country without getting any additional permits.
 You have to meet certain criteria in order to get a green card.
 If the U.S. government gives you a green card to establish your lawful permanent residency in the United States, you can later apply to become a U.S. citizen.